top of page

 Urine Color, the Doshas, and What It Reveals About Your Health

-In Ayurveda, doshas are the three fundamental energies—Vata, Pitta, and Kapha—that govern the physiological and psychological functions of the body and mind.
+In Ayurvedic urine analysis (Mutra Pariksha), urine color is an important indicator of internal balance.
+In Ayurveda, the doshas are the three fundamental energies—Vata, Pitta, and Kapha—that govern the physiological and psychological functions of the body and mind.
 Each person has a unique combination of these doshas, which influences their constitution, health, and personality.
-Balancing the doshas is central to maintaining health and well-being in Ayurvedic practice.

 The color of our urine can give us clues about the balance of the doshas: